cardinal_pythonlib/sqlalchemy/alembic_func.py

 os.chdir(alembic_base_dir) # so the directory in the config file works

-with EnvironmentContext(config, script, version_table=version_table):
+with EnvironmentContext(alembic_cfg, script, version_table=version_table):

 return script.get_current_head()